steffencruz/FrescoAnalysis/README.md

 - Uses FRESCO template files and neutron state information to generate a DWBA calculation and fit it to data to extract experimental spectroscopic factors
 - Can also be used to generate elastic scattering files to normalize data to DWBA

+# Calculate Mode

+- Calculates DWBA angular distributions by generating an input file from basic user input, or from existing .frin file

 # Search Mode